-Built as an educational experience more than anything else, a labyrinth of tracks took visitors from one region to the next with informative signboards for those wanting the traditional explanation of what was what, but also available was the more modern wireless headphone-style of interpretative tour.
+Built as an educational experience more than anything else, a labyrinth of tracks, trails and wheelchair pathways took visitors from one region to the next with informative signboards for those wanting the traditional explanation of what was what, but also available were phone apps.
 People who grew up in the styles of houses and lean-tos depicted from all corners of the world were there to answer questions from visitors.
 Demonstrations ran continually with all sorts of handicrafts being made like carpets and rugs, clothes and knick-knacks.
 There was a furniture construction area, people doing timber whittling, several blacksmiths, potters, jewellery makers and a large array of fascinating displays could be viewed.

 The exotic culinary delights from places like India, Senegal, Paraguay and beyond blew everyone away.
 The range and quality of the unique foods which were offered from the dozens of countries represented was astonishing.
 There were literally hundreds of unusual choices of foods and dishes available.
 And considering that Australia’s multi-cultural society had in recent years already provided a fantastic range of foods, what was on offer in Shantytown was almost overwhelming.